keshshree/newlook/README.md

 ### Code Editor
 A privacy-focused, web-based code editor similar to VS Code or Sublime.
 It allows users to open local files, edit code with syntax highlighting, and save/download their work directly to their device.
 No user data is stored on the server.
 The editor is secured with Content Security Policy (CSP) and Subresource Integrity (SRI).

+### Resume Generator
+Generate a professional resume from your personal information, work experience, education, and skills.
+The resume can be downloaded as a PDF file.

+### Accident Prediction
+Predict the probability of a car accident based on location, weather conditions, and time of day.

 ## Installation

 To set up and run Newlook locally, follow these steps: